oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 You have logged into the Administration Portal.

-####  Removing the Red Hat Enterprise Virtualization Manager
+####  Removing oVirt

 **Summary**

-You can use the `engine-cleanup` command to remove specific components or all components of the Red Hat Enterprise Virtualization Manager. ⁠
+You can use the `engine-cleanup` command to remove specific components or all components of oVirt. ⁠

 **Procedure 1.6.
-Removing the Red Hat Enterprise Virtualization Manager**
+Removing oVirt**

-1. Run the following command on the machine on which the Red Hat Enterprise Virtualization Manager is installed:
+1. Run the following command on the machine on which oVirt is installed:
         # engine-cleanup

-2. You are prompted whether to remove all Red Hat Enterprise Virtualization Manager components:
+2. You are prompted whether to remove all oVirt components:
     -   Type `Yes` and press **Enter** to remove all components:
             Do you want to remove all components?
 (Yes, No) [Yes]: